Plumsail/forms-docs/SharePoint/how-to/dynamic-form-based-on-membership.rst

  :local:
  :depth: 1

-Expense Approval Form
+Edit Form
 --------------------------------------------------

-Here, we focus on designing the Edit form, as it differs for different user groups.
-The Edit form contains the following fields.

-Available to employees:

-- Employee Name (plain text field);
-- Expense Amount (currency field);
-- Expense Date (date and time field);
-- Expense Reason (multiline text field).

-Available to administrators:

-- Administrator Feedback (choice field);
-- Administrator Comment (multiple-line text field).

-Available to managers:

-- Manager Feedback (choice field);
-- Manager Comment (multiple-line text field).

-We set all fields available to employees to the read-only state since their values should not be changed after the item creation.
+We set all fields available to employees on Edit Form to the read-only state since their values should not be changed after the item creation.

 |pic1|